 Driving on to a Washington state ferry

-Even though I got used to driving on and off of ferries as I navigated life and recreation in Washington state, that wonder of floating my car across the enormous body of water never quite went away.
+Even though I got used to driving on and off of ferries as I navigated life and recreation in Washington state, that wonder of floating my car across the water never quite went away.

 Here’s what you can expect driving onto a Washington state ferry: